 Can a part time student complete the degree?

 Part-time study is permitted in most programs.
 Doctoral students are required to maintain continuous registration for at least three credits per semester, and it is recommended that masters level students carry at least three credits per semester and be continuously registered.
 Some doctoral programs require full-time enrollment and students should consult the individual program to determine whether part-time study is permitted.
 In accordance with University policy, all requirements must be completed within six years for a masters level degree and within eight years for a doctoral degree.

 How do I get more information?

-Do you host students who would like to visit the School?
+Do you host students that would like to visit the school?

 We will gladly assist in making the necessary arrangements, such as a tour of the facility and the opportunity to speak with faculty members.
-Please contact email@example.com to set up a tour.
+Please contact us at email@example.com to arrange a visit.